NoamW2108/Finel-Project-Drones/README.md

 # Website - The World Of Drones
 Welcome to the world of drones
 This website provides a collection of articles about drones.
 Users can register and log in to access all content, while guests see only a subset of articles.
-Admins have an additional page to view and sort registered users.
+Admins have an additional page to view, delete and sort registered users.

 ## How It Works